NickElseySpelloC/AmberPowerController/README.md

 # Troubleshooting
 ## "No module named xxx"
 Ensure all the Python modules are installed in the virtual environment.
-Make sure you are running the PowerController via the *launch.sh* script.
+Make sure you are running the AmberPowerController via the *launch.sh* script.

 ## ModuleNotFoundError: No module named 'requests' (macOS)
 If you can run the script just fine from the command line, but you're getting this error when running from crontab, make sure the crontab environment has the Python3 folder in it's path.
 First, at the command line find out where python3 is being run from: